stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 - You want to an object to be optional (by way of `nullptr`).
 (In modern C++ we have `std::optional`.)
 - You are writing a class that has objects as members and you want to delay the creation of those members until your class constructor is run.
 (In modern c++ we could use initializer lists to initialize the members at the correct time.
 [See this example code](https://gist.github.com/stungeye/e8d5ea1f428f513edd1e159fc80b445d).)

+Stack-based objects are particularly efficient for small and short-lived objects, as they have automatic lifetime management and minimal overhead compared to heap-allocated objects.

 💡 Best Practice:
 {: .label .label-green }

 Prefer stack-based variables over pointers, if you can.
 {: .d-inline-block}

 ## RAII - Resource Acquisition is Initialization